Jonathan2251/lbd/source/llvmstructure.rst

   :height: 537 px
   :align: center

+  `tricore_llvm.pdf`: **Code Generation Sequence**
-  tricore_llvm.pdf: Code generation sequence.
-On the path from LLVM code to assembly code, numerous passes are run through and several data structures are used to represent the intermediate results.
+  On the path from LLVM code to assembly code, numerous passes are executed,
+  and several data structures are used to represent intermediate results.

-LLVM is a Static Single Assignment (SSA) based representation.
+LLVM is a **Static Single Assignment (SSA)**-based representation.
-LLVM provides an infinite virtual registers which can hold values of primitive type (integral, floating point, or pointer values).
+It provides an infinite number of virtual registers that can hold values of
-So, every operand can be saved in different virtual register in llvm SSA representation.
-Comment is “;” in llvm representation.
-Following is the llvm SSA instructions.
+primitive types, including integral, floating-point, and pointer values.

+In LLVM's SSA representation, each operand is stored in a separate virtual
+register.
+Comments in LLVM IR are denoted by the `;` symbol.

+The following are examples of LLVM SSA instructions:

 .. code-block:: llvm